keflavich/blog/content/splatalogue-queries.rst

 I tend to be most interested in low-energy molecular lines: CO, |NH3|, and
 |H2CO| being the main candidates.

+Note: Splatalogue has made some recent changes to their returned tables, partly per my recommendations.
+The code below has been update to reflect these changes.

 .. code-block:: python

     >>> from astropy import units as u